StackHawk

 Escape Untrusted HTTP Request Data

-To ensure no malicious data is being passed through your application to your users, escape any untrusted data before rendering for the end user.
+To ensure no malicious data is being passed through your application to your users, escape any untrusted data in the HTTP response before rendering for the end user.
 By escaping user input, you can prevent untrusted data from being interpreted by your application in a malicious way.

 Other Helpful Tips